connexcs/docs/docs/reporting-problems.md

 1. Email the issue to support@connexcs.com
 2. Compose a subject that's descriptive and accurately summarises the issue.
 3. Include crucial data regarding the issue, such as:

     3.1.
 When the issue first commenced

     3.2.
-Measures taken by to fix or isolate the problem 3.3.
+Measures taken by you to fix or isolate the problem

+    3.3.
 Any other pertinent information

 4. Please distinguish between your assumptions and actual observations.

 5. Please provide us with single or multiple calls if you were successful in isolating the issue

 !!! note "Follow the guidelines below and help us serve you better"